This Day In Literary History

 Quote Of The Day

 "I write intuitively, and with most of my plays, I don't know what is always going to happen.
 This means I can sometimes go off on a wrong tangent, and with luck then rewrite it in a better direction.
 But it means I sometimes surprise myself as I’m going along." - Christopher Durang

-Today's video features a complete live performance of Christopher Durang's classic play, Sister Mary Ignatius Explains It All For You.
+Today's video features the 2001 made-for-cable movie adaptation of Christopher Durang's classic play, Sister Mary Ignatius Explains It All For You.
 Enjoy!